mountainlizard/mountain-mqtt/README.md

 ## Layers

-1. `data` module - provides basic data types used by MQTT to build packets.
+1. `data` module - provides basic data types used in MQTT packets.
 2. `codec` module - provides simple reader and writer traits, and implementations using a `buf: &'a [u8]` and position. `Read` and `Write` traits for data items.
 3. `packets` module - provides traits for describing MQTT v5 packets, and a struct for each packet type, with `Read` and `Write` implementations.
 4. `packet_client` module - provides a basic low-level client for reading and writing packets directly, using a `Connection` trait with implementations for tokio `TcpStream` and embedded-hal-async `Read + Write + ReadyReady`.